 6. Eat your meals outside.
 Dining al fresco was one of our daily rituals we picked up from living overseas, and now we eat at least one meal per day outside on our porch or lawn.
-Sometimes we eat all three.
+(Sometimes we eat all three.)

 Photo from Amanda Soule

 10. Get your hobby on.
-There’s something about springtime that makes me want to read good novels.
+There’s something about spring that makes me want to read good novels.
 For you, perhaps it’s scrapbooking, or photography, or sewing.
 Or lying in the hammock.
 Do what you can outside.

 11. Go hiking, or even just walking.
 Get your legs moving and soak in the pleasant weather.
-We Americans don’t walk everywhere like thousands of cultures worldwide… I’m reminded of this when my legs ache from lack of daily, rigorous use.

 12. Check out nature books on bugs, birds, leaves, and wildflowers.
 Keep them handy when your kids find discoveries in their outdoor playtime.
 Together, research the names of your finds.